The-Marcy-Lab-School/open-source-hello-world/README.md

 # Hello WorLd

-This is an aw esome javaScript program that has like a bunch of cool functions and stuff.
+This is an awesome JavaScript program that has interesting functions and features.

 ## helloWorld()

-spits out the text 'Hello, World" to the console.
+Logs the text 'Hello, World" to the console.

 ## helloName(name)

-takes a var and then it says "Hello, Ann" if name is "Ann".
+Takes an input string and then logs it as follows: "Hello, [string]", where [string] represents the input.

-## Instrcutions
+## Instructions

-1. fork this repositary.
+1. Fork this repositary.
-3. Clone your forked repo to ur local machine with `git clone`.
+3. Clone your forked repo to your local machine with `git clone`.
-4. In ur command line terminal, `cd` into the folder and run `node helloworld.js`.
+4. In your command line terminal, `cd` into the folder and run the command: `node helloworld.js`.